 Energy Efficiency.
-In 2010, partly in connection with a consent decree ("Consent Decree") relating to Richard H. Gorsuch Station ("Gorsuch Station"), a now-retired coal-fired generating facility, AMP executed a 3-year contract with the Vermont Energy Investment Corp. ("VEIC") to implement a set of state-of-the-art energy efficiency services for AMP's Members.
+In 2010, partly in connection with a consent decree (the "Consent Decree") relating to Richard H. Gorsuch Station, a now-retired coal-fired generating facility, AMP executed a 3-year contract with the Vermont Energy Investment Corp. ("VEIC") to implement a set of state-of-the-art energy efficiency services for AMP's Members.
 AMP fulfilled its obligations regarding the Consent Decree in 2013.
 VEIC is a nationally recognized leader in developing energy efficiency programs.
 The contract created an Ohio-based turnkey entity - Efficiency Smart - which utilized VEIC's technical expertise and financial incentives for participating Members to provide a portfolio of energy efficiency services to all major retail customer classes (i.e., residential, commercial, and industrial).
 AMP's contract with VEIC is performance-based, meaning a portion of VEIC's fee is at risk if the contract's performance targets are not met.
 The savings claims are verified by an independent third party evaluation, measurement and verification team headed by Integral Analytics.
 Participating Members also receive a performance guarantee from VEIC.
 The contract with VEIC has been updated and renewed, and currently runs through 2020.
-The program currently has 22 participating Members and has achieved 197,035 MWh of energy savings since its inception.
+The program currently has 27 participating communities and has achieved 227,441 MWh of energy savings since its inception through October 1, 2019.

 Carbon Management.
-AMP has taken action to report and reduce CO_2 and other greenhouse gas ("GHG") emissions, while also investing in CO_2 offset projects.
-Through 2016, AMP included an annual fee assessment on all AMP-owned fossil fuel generation to fund various CO_2 offset projects, primarily focused on forestry and landfill gas projects that capture or reduce CO_2 and methane, throughout its footprint.
-AMP has coordinated with the Ohio Department of Natural Resources, Appalachian Regional Reforestation Initiative, American Chestnut Foundation, Green Forests Work and local entities to plant more than 465 acres of seedlings in Ohio, including substantial portions on former strip-mined land.
-In 2014, after conducting a request for proposals, AMP contracted to purchase over 250,000 tons of verified carbon offsets, investing in forestry and landfill gas projects across Member states, including Virginia, Michigan, Pennsylvania and Kentucky, all of which have been certified by the Climate Action Reserve and the Verified Carbon Standard.
-As of the date hereof, AMP is maintaining the organization's existing investments while evaluating the future of carbon offset markets.
+AMP has taken action to report and reduce CO2 and other greenhouse gas ("GHG") emissions, while also investing in CO2 offset projects.
+Through 2016, AMP included an annual fee assessment on all AMP-owned fossil fuel generation to fund various CO2 offset projects, primarily focused on forestry and landfill gas projects that capture or reduce CO2 and methane, throughout its footprint.
+AMP coordinated with the Ohio Department of Natural Resources, Appalachian Regional Reforestation Initiative, American Chestnut Foundation, Green Forests Work and local entities to plant more than 465 acres of seedlings in Ohio, including substantial portions on former strip-mined land.
+In 2014, after conducting a request for proposals, AMP contracted to purchase over 250,000 tons of verified carbon offsets, investing in forestry and landfill gas projects across Member states, including Virginia, Michigan, Pennsylvania and Kentucky, all of which have been registered with the Climate Action Reserve and the Verified Carbon Standard.
+As of the date hereof, AMP is maintaining the organization's existing investments while evaluating the future of carbon offset markets, including participating in the Advanced Energy Economy Utility Advisory Council.